Accessible - Easy to drink wine, without the overwhelming sense of tannin, acidity, or extract.

 Perlwein - German for low-quality semi-sparkling wine.
 Lightly sparkling.

 Phenolics – Compounds found in wine, mostly coming from grape skins, like tannin and flavor compounds.

 Phylloxera – The louse that eats vine roots.
 An insect-like that attacks the roots of vines with disastrous results.

 Primary aromas - Aromas in a wine that arise directly from the fruit.

-Punt - The indentation at the bottom of a bottle, for catching any sediment and to strengthen the bottle.
+Punt - The indentation at the bottom of a bottle.
+It catches any sediment that is in the wine.